 The health and wellbeing of residents should be the priority within any new developments.
-Measures should be taken to ensure this: including good accessibility to sustainable transport options, provision of high-quality public and green spaces, the use of green infrastructure and biodiversity to promote good mental and physical health, and investment in long-term resilient buildings and infrastructure.
+Measures should be taken to ensure this, including good accessibility to sustainable transport options; embedding the design of high-quality public and green spaces; the use of green infrastructure and biodiversity to promote good mental and physical health; and investment in long-term resilient buildings and infrastructure.

-In order to promote the health and wellbeing of new and existing communities, Epping Forest District Council requires all new developments to take the following steps:
+In order to promote the health and wellbeing of all of the new and existing communities of new developments, Epping Forest District Council requires all new developments to take the following steps:

-- Encourage physical activity, active living, active travel, and sport activities for residents(including through the provision of green infrastructure) - Promote mental health and wellbeing through clear connections to existing support services - Encourage older people to live independent lives through increased community support and reduced winter pressures - Support children and young people by incorporating access to affordable activities such as outdoor gyms, sports and leisure facilities, community allotments, travelling farms, and urban farming - helping to grow local fruits and vegetables for an improved diet - Incorporating flexible workspaces, such as coworking, as part of the social infrastructure in new developments, particularly in light of pandemics like Covid-19 which will change the way we work moving forward
+- Encourage physical activity, active living, active travel, and sport activities for residents - Promote mental health and wellbeing through clear connections to existing support services - Encourage older people to live independent lives through increased community support and reduced winter pressures - Support children and young people by incorporating access to affordable activities such as outdoor gyms, community allotments, travelling farms, and urban farming - helping to grow local fruits and vegetables for an improved diet